teknohog/bittools/README.txt

 bitcoin-update.sh
 =================

-Build and update the latest git version of bitcoind on a unix system.
+Build and update the latest git version of *coind on a unix system.
 This is aimed at Gentoo Linux, where the system-wide compilation options are automatically found.
 For other unices, you may want to specify some options in the script.